WinstonFassett/mcp-client-chatbot/docs/Workspace.md

 And for our purposes, we ONLY care about making it work.
 For TypeScript, that means focusing on breaking issues and ignoring inconsequential TS errors and warnings.

+### Do NOT write new code files when PORTING.
+COPY using CLI (or script for 2+)

+Do not waste time and tokens rewriting files.
+Instead create a script with the file operations to copy from the original source project.
+THEN make adaptations however you like.
+Script find/replace ie to replace ~/ matches within artifacts/bolt with ~/artifacts/bolt.

 ### Do NOT get distracted by the details.